-Over the holiday break, our family explored the Central Coast of California.
-One of our favorite activities was sand sledding at the Oceano Dunes State Park.
-The Dunes, as they are known, are most well known for being the last park in California to allow trucks and ATVs to drive on the beach and through the sand.
-We were not driving through the dunes, but thankfully, there is a huge area closed to vehicles and open to the adventurous ready to explore on foot.
+Oceano Dunes State Park, or the Dunes, as they are known, are most well known for being the last park in California to allow trucks and ATVs to drive on the beach and through the sand.
+While the vehicle off roading is what brings most visitors to the area, the park is also an amazing place to explore on foot.

-You can choose your own adventure here.
-There were steep dunes with challenging climbs, small dunes with easy hikes up and everything in between.
+This is where you choose your own adventure.
+There are steep dunes with challenging climbs, small dunes with easy hikes up and everything in between.
 Hiking up the sandy hills and rolling down with a sled was the best part.
-We brought cheap sleds with us that worked great.
-I would recommend the lightweight plastic saucer type as they slide the easiest.
-But you can also slide down without a sled if you forget to bring one.
+We brought sleds with us that worked great.
+I would recommend the higher quality saucer type as they slide the easiest, but you can also pick up cheap ones along the way.
+No worries, you can also slide down without a sled if you forget to bring one.

 Through trial and error, we discovered that sledding worked best by having a grown up slide down to create a well worn sledding path.
 This helped with the ease and speed of the kids runs down the sand.
 They loved it.
 And went over and over and over again.